yangshun/tech-interview-handbook/website/blog/2021-08-30-a-glimpse-into-front-end-interviews.md

 ## Algorithm Rounds

 As software engineers, we are not unfamiliar with algorithm questions.
-Leetcode and Hackerrank are common resources used for practicing such questions.
+LeetCode and Hackerrank are common resources used for practicing such questions.

 As I knew this was my weakness, this was where I spent the most time.
 It may be a little ironic that I chose Python over JavaScript as my language of choice for tackling algorithms.
 JavaScript's lack of a native minheap and binary search implementation made it a slightly worse choice.